 Running Automated Tests With CI

 We mentioned continuous integration in passing.
-Don’t let that make you think it’s a small topic.
-As a matter of fact, since you’ll need to run multiple tests before deployment, it helps to do things the Testim way.
+Don’t let that lead you to think it’s a small topic.
+Since you’ll need to run multiple tests before deployment, it helps to do things the Testim way.
 This way, you can integrate Testim with close to ten CI platforms.

 These include the following:

-Though we’ve barely touched on automated tests using Testim, you should understand the benefits.
+Though we’ve not dived into automated tests using Testim, you should understand the benefits.
 Often, complexity stops testers (especially developers with no QA experience) from running enough tests.
 A series of complicated tests can turn into a project of its own.
 It’s the reason why automated testing is gaining ground over manual methods.

 Testim uses AI-powered smart locators to identify visual elements.
-This helps the test find them easier and more reliably.
+This helps the test find them more easily and more reliably.
 Selenium is notoriously flaky due to the use of single locators that often change.

 Finally, Testim helps teams scale their test automation easily with TestOps.